MarkPearlCoZa/Blog_General/_posts/2016-07-23-The-one-line-method.md

 var unknown = String.Join(",", unknownIds);
 ~~~

 Everything looks great.
 In terms of desired values, everything is being generated correctly.

-However, at this point I do a further refactoring as follows:
+At this point I do a further refactoring as follows:

 ~~~
 public static void Main(string[] args)